climindex/hydroclimsa/App_user_guide/Weather_Risk_app_user_guide.md

 ### Daily rainfall

+**Description:**

+This index represents the total amount of rainfall recorded each day, measured in mm.
+It provides a daily map of observed rainfall conditions, as well as a 7-day forecast, helping users assess rainfall variability and track potential wet or dry spells.

+**Agricultural relevance and practical application:**

+Daily rainfall data is critical for both short-term operational decisions and longer-term planning.
+For crop farmers, it informs irrigation scheduling, planting and harvesting decisions, and assessments of soil moisture availability.
+For example, after receiving several consecutive days of rainfall, a farmer might delay further irrigation or plan field access carefully to avoid compaction.
+For livestock farmers, the index supports grazing management by indicating where pasture conditions may be improving or deteriorating.
+It also helps track the filling of watering points and alerts farmers to conditions that could lead to waterlogging or erosion, prompting actions such as moving animals from vulnerable areas.

+**Data source and update frequency:**

+The index is derived from observed daily rainfall data, updated on a near-real-time basis (typically with a one-day delay).
+Forecast data is available for up to 7 days ahead, provided as daily total rainfall values.
+The final forecast day includes the total accumulated rainfall expected over the full 7-day period.

+**Map interpretation:**

+The index is displayed as a colour gradient map, where no and low rainfall amounts appear in beige tones, with increasing rainfall totals shown in shades of light to dark blue, followed by purple and pink for the highest values.
+Both the observed and forecast maps use the same colour scheme and scale.
+The legend, located in the bottom-right corner of the map interface, shows rainfall amounts in mm.
+An example of the observed daily rainfall is shown in Figure 24, while the corresponding forecast map is shown in Figure 25.

 ### Number of Rain days (last 30 days)

+**Description:**

+This index shows the total number of days with measurable rainfall (≥1 mm) over the past 30 days, based on observed data.
+It provides an overview of recent rainfall frequency, helping to assess whether an area has experienced consistently wet, variable, or dry conditions over the past month.

+**Agricultural relevance and practical application:**

+The frequency of rainfall plays a crucial role in soil moisture replenishment, pasture growth, and planning of field operations.
+For crop farmers, this index helps evaluate cumulative exposure to rain during key stages such as planting or vegetative growth.
+For example, an area with fewer than 5 rain days over the past month may prompt a farmer to delay planting or consider irrigation support.
+For livestock farmers, it aids in assessing forage availability and rangeland conditions.
+A high number of rain days may indicate good pasture growth, while a sharp decline in rainy days could serve as an early warning of drying, prompting changes in grazing rotation or water supply monitoring.

+**Data source and update frequency:**

+The index is derived from observed daily rainfall data, updated on a near-real-time basis (typically with a one-day delay).
+For each date in the record, the value reflects the number of rain days during the 30 most recent days, recalculated daily.

+**Map interpretation:**

+The map uses a colour gradient, where areas with fewer rain days are shown in dark to light brown tones, and areas with more frequent rainfall appear in a mix of light to dark blue-green hues.
+The legend, located in the bottom-right corner of the map interface, indicates the number of rain days.

+An example of the observed number of rain days for a 30-day period is shown in Figure 26.

 ### Days since last rain (up to 60 days)

+**Description:**

+This index shows the number of days since the last measurable rainfall event (≥1 mm), based on observed data.
+It is capped at 60 days and updated daily.
+The index provides a useful indicator of how long an area has remained dry, which is critical for tracking emerging dry spells and short-term drought conditions.

+**Agricultural relevance and practical application:**

+This index helps farmers monitor the progression of dry periods and assess their impact on crops, pastures, and water availability.
+For crop farmers, it can guide decisions on irrigation timing, soil moisture conservation measures, or planting delays.
+For instance, if no rainfall has been recorded in over 30 days, a farmer may postpone planting rainfed crops or increase mulching to retain moisture.
+For livestock farmers, it supports decisions around grazing rotation and water supply.
+A prolonged dry spell may indicate declining pasture quality, prompting early destocking, movement of animals to better-grazed areas, or closer monitoring of borehole and dam levels.

+**Data source and update frequency:**

+This index is derived from observed daily rainfall data, updated on a near-real-time basis (typically with a one-day delay).
+For each date, the value reflects the number of consecutive days without rainfall (≥1 mm) leading up to that day, up to a maximum of 60 days.

+**Map interpretation:**

+The map uses a colour gradient, where areas with fewer dry days appear in light brown to light blue-green tones, while areas with prolonged dryness (e.g., 40–60 days) are shown in medium to dark brown hues.
+The legend, located in the bottom-right corner of the map interface, indicates the number of dry days.

+An example of the number of days since rainfall for a 60-day period is shown in Figure 27.

 ### Maximum daily rainfall (last 30 days)

+**Description:**

+This index represents the highest single-day rainfall total (in mm) recorded over the past 30 days, based on observed data.
+It highlights the most intense rainfall event during this period, providing insight into the potential for recent flood risk or heavy storm impact.

+**Agricultural relevance and practical application:**

+This index is useful for evaluating the effects of intense rainfall on agricultural systems.
+For crop farmers, it helps identify areas at risk of erosion, surface runoff, or waterlogging, all of which can damage soil structure and reduce plant health.
+For example, a farmer who observes a recent extreme rainfall event might inspect fields for ponding or adjust nutrient application schedules to account for leaching.
+For livestock farmers, the index supports decisions around grazing access and infrastructure maintenance.
+Heavy rainfall may limit access to paddocks, damage roads or fencing, or increase the risk of animals becoming trapped in wet conditions, prompting changes in movement plans or sheltering arrangements.

+**Data source and update frequency:**

+This index is derived from observed daily rainfall data, updated on a near-real-time basis (typically with a one-day delay).
+For each day in the record, the value reflects the maximum recorded daily rainfall over the 30 most recent days, recalculated daily.

+**Map interpretation:**

+The map uses a colour gradient, where areas with lower maximum rainfall totals are shown in beige to light blue shades, and areas with higher maximum values appear in darker blue, purple, and pink tones.
+The legend, located in the bottom-right corner of the map interface, indicates rainfall amounts in mm.

+An example of the observed maximum daily rainfall for a 30-day period is shown in Figure 28.

 ### Total rainfall (last 10 and 30 days)

+**Description:**

+This index shows the cumulative rainfall total (in mm) recorded over the past 10 days and the past 30 days, based on observed data.
+It provides a simple measure of recent rainfall accumulation, which is important for tracking moisture availability over short to medium time frames.

+**Agricultural relevance and practical application:**

+Total accumulated rainfall is a key indicator of soil moisture availability and the overall wetness of an area.
+For crop farmers, this index supports decisions related to planting, irrigation scheduling, and crop water management, especially during early growth stages when moisture is critical.
+For example, a farmer may use this index to confirm whether conditions are favourable for sowing or whether additional watering is needed.
+For livestock farmers, the index helps assess rangeland condition and forage growth potential.
+A low 30-day rainfall total may signal the need to rotate grazing, supplement feed, or monitor watering points more closely to maintain herd health and prevent overgrazing.

+**Data source and update frequency:**
+This index is derived from observed daily rainfall data, updated on a near-real-time basis (typically with a one-day delay).
+For each date in the record, the index displays the total rainfall accumulated over the most recent 10 or 30 days, recalculated daily.

+**Map interpretation:**
+The map uses a colour gradient, where lower total rainfall amounts are represented in beige to light blue shades, and higher totals appear in darker blue, purple, and pink tones.
+The legend, located in the bottom-right corner of the map interface, indicates the total rainfall in mm.

+An example of the observed total rainfall for a 10-day and 30-day period are shown in Figure 29 and 30, respectively.

 ### 5.6.
 Evaportranspiration indices